1wxyz/meta-hybrid_mount/README.md

 Meta-Hybrid intelligently selects the best mounting strategy for each module:

-1. **HymoFS (Kernel-Level)**: The most advanced mode.
-It utilizes a custom kernel interface (`/dev/hymo_ctl`) to perform path redirection and file hiding at the kernel level.
-    * **Zero Overhead**: Direct kernel path resolution without the performance cost of traditional mounts.
-    * **Deep Stealth**: Supports hiding overlay extended attributes (xattrs) and specific paths.
-2. **OverlayFS**: Efficient filesystem merging technology that delivers excellent I/O performance.
+1. **OverlayFS**: Efficient filesystem merging technology that delivers excellent I/O performance.
-3. **Magic Mount**: A reliable fallback mechanism used when other methods are unavailable, ensuring maximum compatibility.
+2. **Magic Mount**: A reliable fallback mechanism used when other methods are unavailable, ensuring maximum compatibility.

 ### 🛡️ Diagnostics & Safety